 What is Article 28 GDPR?

-and a Processor when the Processor agrees to process personal data on the Controller’s behalf.
+As per Article 28 GDPR: When the Processor agrees to process personal data on the Controller’s behalf.
 For instance,

 This is also applicable when a Processor outsources the data processing activity to a Sub-Processor.